 Empanadas have long been a favorite indulgence, whether made with a traditional filling to some crazy wild combination, they’re just fun to eat!
 From the flavorful filling to the crispy, flaky pastry, they practically shout party!
 These Chipotle Pulled Pork Empanadas are no exception.

-I was introduced to Posole Rojo or Pozole Pork Hominy Stew in Denver when one of my co-workers bought it to nearly every “food day.”
+I was introduced to Posole or Pozole Pork Hominy Stew (Pozole Rojo) in Denver when one of my co-workers bought it to nearly every office “food day.”
 Those in the “know” snuck away to the buffet table before lunch to get some before it was all gone.
 Now, I’d like to introduce you!
 Succulent pork and hominy swimming in a rich, garlicky, chile-based broth; the taste is reminiscent of tamales.